-With little or no work on the cultural front, it is the time to engage in leisurely meet-ups.
-A roomy palazzo suit in lighter fabrics like cotton and georgette or a printed Anarkali Kurti will keep you modishly comfortable for the day.
-For the occasion of Choti Diwali, you can also explore your styling skills with an indo-western statement like an ethnic maxi gown with minimalistic fashion jewelry and an easy hair-do.
+With little or no work on the cultural front, it is the time to involve in leisurely meet-ups.
+You can choose comfort dressing styles like a flared palazzo suit in lighter fabrics like cotton and georgette or a printed Anarkali Kurti.
+For the occasion of Choti Diwali, you can also explore your styling skills with an indo-western statement like an ethnic suits and dhotis or statement styles with minimalistic make-up and light jewelry.

 Day 3– Laxmi Pujan/ Deepawali

-The brightest day of the year- it’s officially the occasion to shine.
+Diwali is a festival of lights and is one of the major festivals celebrated by Hindus.
+The brightest festival of the year- it’s officially the occasion to shine.
 For a day that’s busy to the brim, there are simply lots of things to do.
-Decorations, meeting loved ones, celebrations, worship rituals, dressing up – you may just run out of time.
-But, that’s no excuse to let go of this lovely chance to flaunt your style.
-We suggest that you keep your outfit ready in advance to be your stylish best!
+Decorations, meeting loved ones, celebrations, worship rituals, and dressing up – you may just run out of time.
+But that’s no excuse to let go of this charming chance to flaunt your style.
+We suggest that you keep your outfit ready in advance to be your stylish best.

-It’s time to unleash the ethnic diva in you and dress up to the hilt with the classiest Indian-wear!
-Take to the glint of mirror-work lehenga cholis, sequined sarees, and metallic colored silhouettes to stand out against your well-lit surroundings.
-A pre-stitched saree is all you need if you’re running out of time and energy, while a twirl-friendly lehenga choli is perfect if you want to trend on social media!
+Let the ethnic diva in you shine and dress up with the tasteful and polished traditional wear!
+Dive into the spark of twirl-friendly mirror-work lehngha cholis, sequined sarees, and outfits with metallic highlights to stand out against your well-lit surroundings.
+A pre-stitched saree is all you need if you’re running out of time and energy because we agree, it’s all about efficiency with elegance.

 Day 4 – Bestu Baras/ the next day of Diwali/ Vikram Samvat New Year

-Well, this day has mixed connotations all over India.
-While in some parts, this is officially the New Year (as per Hindu Calendar), at other places, this is just a day to enjoy the festive bonhomie.
-Many tend to continue their visit to relatives’ and friends’ houses, while many take off for travel to enjoy the rest of the Diwali vacation.
+This day has mixed inferences all over India.
+While in some parts, this is officially the New Year (as per the Hindu calendar), in other places, this is just a day to enjoy the festive sociability.
+Many tend to continue their visit to relatives and friends’ houses, while many take off for travel to enjoy the rest of the Diwali vacation.
 Some would be cooking extensively to celebrate Annakut and Govardhan Pooja – as this is also a day to feast.
 Depending upon what you are planning to do on this auspicious day that marks the daylight of goodness – you can plan your wardrobe.

-The New Year is the occasion to bring out your demure self or just-be yourself!
-You can do away with all the overdose of festive glimmer and take a breather with relaxed wardrobe choices.
-Softer palettes blended with breathable fabrics get a thumbs-up for continued socializing moments.
-The New Year celebration usually has few or no cultural rituals, and that’s where you can explore the trendiest fusion styles.
-Contemporary wear like indo-western gowns, chic dhoti pants, and jacket-suits is a smart-dressing option for the day.
+The Hindu New Year is the occasion to bring out your demure palettes or just-be yourself!
+There is no such thing as an overdose of festive glimmer so keep shining in sequins and zari and if you want, take a breather with relaxed wardrobe choices.
+Softer palettes blended with breathable fabrics get going with continued socializing moments.
+The New Year celebration usually has few or no cultural rituals, and that’s where you can experiment with your look with trending fusion styles.
+Contemporary wear like indo-western gowns, floral organza sarees, Kurti-palazzo sets, and jacket suits are some choices to explore.

 Day 5 – Bhai Dooj/ Teeka

-You can keep your overall look light and peppy.
-Yet, don’t forget to have a generous dose of traditions!
-Choose lighter fabrics, or brocades and prints, while going embroidery and ostentation free.
-Channel a youthful look with printed or ruffle sarees and kurti palazzo coordinates in the trendiest and latest designs of the year.
+You can keep your overall look dainty and playful with an added factor of oomph.
+Yet, don’t forget to add a generous dose of traditions!
+Choose lighter fabrics, or brocades and prints, while being embroidery and ostentation-free.
+Channel a youthful look with printed or ruffle sarees, ethnic dresses, and Kurti palazzo coordinates in the trendiest and latest designs of the year.
 Colors no bar- you can pick your favorites!

-We hope you make use of these styling tips to the hilt and look gorgeous during all five days of Diwali festivities.
+We hope these styling tips have guided you for looking your best during all five days of Diwali festivities.
 We would love to hear from you about your experiences and feedback, do share them in the comments!